Shar Pourdanesh: Professional career

-He previously played with the Baltimore Stallions of the Canadian Football League from 1994–1995, where he was an All-Star and won the CFL's Most Outstanding Offensive Lineman Award in 1994 (the first ever rookie to be honored so), and was a member of the Grey Cup Championship team in 1995.
+He previously played with the Baltimore Stallions of the Canadian Football League from 1994 to 1995, where he was an All-Star and won the CFL's Most Outstanding Offensive Lineman Award in 1994 (the first ever rookie to be honored so), and was a member of the Grey Cup Championship team in 1995.
 He was also signed to a one-year deal with the Cleveland Browns in 1993 under coach Bill Belichick.
 He played for the Washington Redskins before being traded to Pittsburgh in August 1999 for a conditional seventh-round selection in the 2000 draft.
 He is the only Iranian-born football player in NFL history and has over 80 professional starts in his career.

 Personal life

-Shar and his family escaped revolution in 1979 and fled to Europe.
+Shar and his family escaped the Iranian Revolution in 1979 and fled to Europe.
 The Pourdanesh family settled in Irvine, California in 1983 after spending 3 years in West Germany.
-He was introduced to football at age 15.